fprasx/unlocked/mdbook/src/code/reclaim/push_pop.md

 returns a reference to the `Descriptor`/`WriteDescriptor`, which is valid as long as the hazard pointer guarding the access is alive.
-Access to the inner `WriteDescriptor` is explicitly scoped within its own block to make clear that access to the `WriteDescriptor` cannot oulive access to the parent `Descriptor`.
+Access to the inner `WriteDescriptor` is explicitly scoped within its own block to make clear that access to the `WriteDescriptor` cannot outlive access to the parent `Descriptor`.

 ```rust
 pub fn push(&self, elem: T) {